Tag: Irish

 Losing Face: Heroic Discourse and Inscription in Flesh in Scéla Mucce Meic Dathó

-Essay on heroes, masculinity, and the body in the early Irish saga The Story of Mac Dathó’s Pig.
+Essay on heroes, masculinity, and the body in the early Irish saga The Story of Mac Dathó’s Pig, published in the scholarly collection The Ends of the Body: Identity and Community in Medieval Culture.
 First presented at Victoria College, University of Toronto in March 2006.
 A revised version appears in my thesis.
-Published in The Ends of the Body: Identity and Community in Medieval Culture, ed.
-Suzanne Conklin Akbari and Jill…
+Full bibliographical reference:…

 -